 Students wanting to develop their Math skills to the university level necessary for entrance to the Faculty of Arts, Bachelor of Commerce, Management and Nursing programs.

-"For someone who always struggled with math all though grade school, this class really made me feel like I was good at math.
+"For someone who always struggled with math all through grade school, this class really made me feel like I was good at math.
 Rob (Mundle) was an awesome instructor who was always more than willing to stay after class or help with any questions.
 He never made me feel bad about being wrong and would always show me the correct answer and made sure I understood.
 Great course, I highly recommend it!”

 ~ Evan duTrizac